mainmatter/git-workshop/slides/git-workshop.md

 #### Example

-Merging the target branch into our branch
+Merging the target branch into our branch vs. rebasing our branch on the target branch.

 Notes:
 * both on the command line and with Fork: